-On the Sonoma County Coast north of the Russian River/Jenner, solid waste collected by the licensed hauler is delivered to the Annapolis Transfer Station, from which it is transferred to the Central Landfill in Petaluma.
-Solid waste hauled by self-haul customers could be taken to the Annapolis Transfer Station or the Guerneville Transfer Station (13450 Pocket Drive/Highway116), from which it is transferred to the Central Landfill.
-On the Coast south of the Russian River, solid waste collected by the licensed hauler is delivered to the Guerneville Transfer Station or directly to the Central Landfill.
-Solid waste hauled by self-haul customers would likely be taken to the Guerneville Transfer Station and could be taken directly to the Central Landfill.
-In late 2005 the County closed the Central Landfill and began to haul solid waste out of the County.
-The County is considering divesting solid waste management to a private entity.
+Along the Sonoma County coast north of the Russian River/Jenner, solid waste collected by a licensed hauler is delivered to the Annapolis Transfer Station, from which it is transferred to the Central Disposal Site in Petaluma.
+Solid waste hauled by self-haul customers could be taken to the Annapolis Transfer Station or the Guerneville Transfer Station, from which it is transferred to the Central Disposal Site.
+On the coast south of the Russian River, solid waste collected by a licensed hauler is delivered to the Guerneville Transfer Station or directly to the Central Disposal Site.
+Solid waste hauled by self-haul customers would likely be taken to the Guerneville Transfer Station and could be taken directly to the Central Disposal Site.
+In 2013, the County entered into a long-term (effective April 1, 2015 for a 20-year term) Master Operations Agreement with Republic Services of Sonoma County, Inc. for operations of the Central Disposal Site and the County's solid waste transfer stations (Sonoma, Healdsburg, Guerneville, and Annapolis).

 State law requires cities and/or counties to prepare a Countywide Integrated Waste Management Plan (CoIWMP) to identify and reserve sites for solid waste facilities, and ensure that land uses adjacent to or near solid waste facilities are compatible with those facilities.
 Sonoma County, in cooperation with the cities in the County, prepared a CoIWMP in 1994.
-An amended CoIWMP was adopted in 2003.
-The California Integrated Waste Management Board approved the final 2003 CoIWMP in March 2004.
+The most recent amendment to the CoIWMP was approved by the California Department of Resources Recycling and Recovery in May 2010.

 The CoIWMP is the principal planning document for solid waste management in the County.
 Solid waste management facilities located in unincorporated areas, including landfills and transfer stations, are designated in the Land Use Element.
-Issues pertaining to solid waste
+Issues pertaining to solid waste management addressed in the CoIWMP include:

-- 1) The need to temporarily close the Central Landfill and transition from a landfill based system to an outhaul based system (truck and/or rail transport) due to the expense and regulatory uncertainty associated with expanding the Central Landfill and securing flow-control agreements from the cities. - The need to accommodate the sludge disposal needs of wastewater treatment facilities serving both cities and unincorporated areas; and other types of waste matter, including compostable yard waste and organic matter, recyclable inorganic products (plastic, glass, metal, etc.) and non-compostable organic matter, by treating them as a resource rather than a waste product. - 3) Reduction of the quantity of waste deposited in landfills by 50% or greater after 2000, based on waste generation rates of 1990.
+- (1) The need to temporarily close the Central Landfill and transition from a landfill based system to an outhaul based system (truck and/or rail transport) due to the expense and regulatory uncertainty associated with expanding the Central Landfill and securing flow-control agreements from the cities. - (2) The need to accommodate the sludge disposal needs of wastewater treatment facilities serving both cities and unincorporated areas; and other types of waste matter, including compostable yard waste and organic matter, recyclable inorganic products (plastic, glass, metal, etc.) and non-compostable organic matter, by treating them as a resource rather than a waste product. - (3) Reduction of the quantity of waste deposited in landfills by 50% or greater after 2000, based on waste generation rates of 1990.